GamesRadar+ Verdict

 How we tested the Turtle Beach React-R Controller

 I used the Turtle Beach React-R Controller over the course of three weeks, regularly using the gamepad on both Xbox and PC.
 During this time, I was testing in regular play of Shadow of the Tomb Raider and CS:GO on PC, and Halo Infinite Arena on Xbox, while stress testing the D-Pad in Fall Guys as well.
-For more information on how we test controllers, take a look at our full GamesRadar+ Hardware Policy
+For more information on how we test controllers, take a look at our full GamesRadar+ Hardware Policy.

 If you need something a little more heavy duty, we're also rounding up the best Xbox steering wheels and the best racing wheels for PC as well.
 Or, take a look at our selection of all the best Xbox Series X accessories available now.

 Managing Editor of Hardware at GamesRadar+, I originally landed in hardware at our sister site TechRadar before moving over to GamesRadar.
 In between, I've written for Tom’s Guide, Wireframe, The Indie Game Website and That Video Game Blog, covering everything from the PS5 launch to the Apple Pencil.
-Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards and mice that come with them), and tracking everything that suggests VR is about to take over our lives.
+Now, i'm focused on Nintendo Switch, gaming laptops (and the keyboards, headsets and mice that come with them), PS5, and trying to find the perfect projector.